- this event is 'by invitation only' (please contact us for an invite)

 - Sunday, October 23, 2022 (tentative)

 For those of you that are unable to make sensible choices:

-Meet at the Keating Channel Pub at 7:00 am and paddle your canoe 15 km to the start of Davenportage.
+Meet at the Evergreen Brickworks at 6:30 am (or at the Keating Channel Pub & Grill depending on water levels) and paddle your canoe 18 km (down the Don, across the lake, and up the Humber) to the start of Davenportage.

 Idiot savant athletes: